crossmasters/waaila/app/templates/waaila-ecommerce-evaluation/W0710-Duplicate transactions/readme.md

 **pass message:** Every transaction ID corresponds to a single transaction.
 **fail message:** Duplicate transactions detected in${assert_fail_message_insert} ${Math.round(totalInvalidTransactions/totalTransactions\*10000)/100} % of all transactions
 **how to fix message:** If the percentage of duplicate transactions is high, check if information is sent only on purchase page.
-**description of table displayed in case of failure:** Sample of up to 10 invalid transactions
+**table displayed in case of failure:** Sample of up to 10 invalid transactions